Dancers face unique physical challenges that require specialized care.

 Your pain and symptoms may be mild at first and become more frequent and severe over time.

-First, your provider at Orthopaedic Foot & Ankle Center thoroughly reviews your symptoms and medical history.
+First, our providers thoroughly reviews your symptoms and medical history.
 They perform a physical exam and check for signs of injury, like tenderness and swelling.
 They may also take imaging tests, such as an X-ray or magnetic resonance imaging (MRI) scan.

-After they diagnose your condition, the team at Orthopaedic Foot & Ankle Center develops an individualized treatment plan to help you return to dance as quickly and safely as possible.
+After they diagnose your condition, our team develops an individualized treatment plan to help you return to dance as quickly and safely as possible.

 Depending on the type of injury you have, treatment may include: